Andrew “DJ Le Spam” Yeomanson is Miami’s king of studio archive transfers.

 Yesterday he brought life to the Keys of Heaven, an incredible gospel outfit whose sound is so sanctified that Jesus wept over Miami when Spam ran the tape.

-The tracks were recorded circa 1953 for Henry Stone’s Crystal Recording Corporation, the sister company to his original Seminole Distribution Company, his first known record business entities after moving to Miami, FL in 1948.
+The tracks were recorded circa 1953 for Henry Stone’s Crystal Recording Corporation, the sister company to his original Seminole Distribution Company, his first known record business entities after moving to Miami, FL at the end of the 1940s.